beeper/sdk-docs/README.md

 We'll set you up with a [NextJS](https://nextjs.org/) project that will provide a foundational codebase you can then build upon.

+[//]: # (TODO: add a part about toggling the feature in labs. make sure that it's also in the section on installing widgets, or maybe i just put it once overall?)

 #### Install Node